top of page

 Here are some ideas:

-I don’t recommend checking your phone or consuming news media.
+I don’t recommend checking your phone or consuming news media when you wake up.
 The world can wait 10-30 minutes for you to feel prepared to face it.

 The Big Three: For each day, have three key things you must do no matter what.
 These tasks are personal and guided by your values.
 Perhaps tomorrow it’s important for you to be outdoors, to be intimate with your partner, to call your parents, to write an article that can help others (yep, that was mine for today).
 Doing your Big Three will keep you moving forward, with intention and purpose.
 When we act in line with our values, we feel right, we feel connected to ourselves, we feel mentally strong.